-He was recently appointed as a Fellow of the Center on International Political Economy at Peking University, where he is involved in a number of research projects.
+He is also a Fellow of the Center on International Political Economy at Peking University, where he is involved in a number of research projects, which include partnerships with UNU-CRIS, and SPERI (Sheffield Political Economy Research Institute).
 He is an academic member of the editorial board of the China and International Organization Books Series, jointly published by Shanghai People's Publishing House and Fudan University in Shanghai.
 In 2011, he became a member of the United Nations Theme Group on “China in the World”.

 Professor Chin has held visiting fellowships at Peking University (1997-1998) and University of Cambridge (2010).

 Prior to joining York University in 2006, Dr. Chin served as a diplomat in the Canadian Embassy in Beijing from 2003 to 2006.
 From 1999 to 2003, he served in Canada’s Department of Foreign Affairs and International Trade, and the Canadian International Development Agency.